rei/rei-cedar-docs/docs/components/radio/README.md

 To ensure that usage of this component complies with accessibility guidelines:

 - Each radio button must be focusable and keyboard accessible:
-  - When radio button has focus, the **space** key changes the selection
+  - When radio button has focus, the **Space** key changes the selection
   - **Tab** key moves to next element in list
 - Fieldsets should be:
   - Used when associating group of radio buttons